Personal Development internship in Senegal, Angélique de Meric, X 2017

-The personal development internship (DFHM internship) is compulsory for all French speaking first year students for a period of six months, either in the armed forces or a civilian organization, in France or abroad.
+The Personal Development and Military Training internship is compulsory for all French speaking first year students for a period of six months, either in the armed forces or a civilian organization, in France or abroad.
 This year, 45 students are doing their internship abroad.

-Here is Angélique's experience who is currently in Senegal, at the Mariama Ba School.
+Here is Angélique's experience who is currently in Senegal, she is doing her Personal Development internship at the Mariama Ba School.

 Angélique de Meric de Bellefon is currently in Senegal, at the Mariama Ba School, created in 1977 under the aegis of the President Leopold Sédar Senghor and established, since 1984, in the Gorée Island.
 It is a very selective school for girls.
 Angélique arrived on October 9th and will stay there until April.
 Her main tasks are to help the students in computer science and in scientific subjects, to take part in the school projects and to accompany the students during school outings.

 “The welcome was exceptional, the Senegalese hospitality is very pleasant and I am already included in this huge family that is the school.
 Young girls call me big sister and they all want to teach me Wolof, the Senegalese language.